MeowMJ/MeowMJ.github.io/_pages/about.md

-Miaomiao Jiang is a first-year master's student in Cyber Science at Shandong University, working with Prof Lei Ju.
+Miaomiao Jiang (蒋淼淼 in Chinese) is a first-year master's student in Cyber Science at Shandong University, working with Prof Lei Ju.

 Email: meowmiaoj@gmail.com